• Home

 - Offer the baby a pacifier

-- Lie the baby on his tummy and gently rub his back
+- Lie the baby on their tummy and gently rub his or her back

 - Walk with the baby

-- Sing of talk to the baby with soothing tones
+- Sing or talk to the baby with soothing tones

 - Call a friend or relative for support